Foot Washing and Weddings

 Peter relents and asks Jesus to wash him head to toe.

 Why was this so unnerving?
-In the first century, foot washing was akin to taking off your shoes off when entering someone’s house.
+In the first century, foot washing was akin to removing your shoes when entering someone’s house.
 Perhaps the dirtiest thing in the world is the bottom of someone’s shoe.
-Many people wore sandals, some wore nothing.
+Many people wore sandals; some wore nothing.
 But everyone’s feet were filthy.
-Just the dirt of a dry and dusty region was enough, but mix in the idea that the frequency of people bathing depended greatly on your socioeconomic status.
-Sanitation, drainage and the proximity of people and livestock even in the most urban areas, well, you get the point.
-Imagine walking barefoot through your local county fair... every day.
+Just the dirt of a dry and dusty region was enough but mixed in the idea that the frequency of people bathing depended greatly on your socioeconomic status.
+Sanitation, drainage, and the proximity of people and livestock, even in the most urban areas, well, you get the point.
+Imagine walking barefoot through your local county fair... every day!
 Everything and everyone was just dirty.

-In a home, as a custom of hospitality, a host would provide water for guests to wash their feet and provide a servant to wash the feet of the guests.
-Jesus gives his followers a very simple command, “Love one another.”
+In a home, as a custom of hospitality, a host would provide water for guests to wash their feet, and a servant would wash the feet of the guests.
+Jesus gives his followers a straightforward command, “Love one another.”
 The word Maundy comes from the Latin word for command or mandate.
 The whole theme of the night was love.

-"Wait, so what you are saying is before I use the whole foot washing thing in my wedding, I need to know this story and understand what it means?"
+"Wait.
+So you are saying that before I use foot washing at my wedding, I need to know this story and understand what it means?"
 Well, yes.

-Don’t do this just to get the cool picture.
-Do it because you are going to enter this marriage with a clear idea and purpose.
+Don’t do this just to get a cool picture.
+Do it because you will enter this marriage with a clear idea and purpose.
 Your purpose in marriage is to love.
-It is not get love, make love, find love, share love.
+It is not about getting, making, finding, and sharing love.
 It is to love.

 Tim Keller is one of my favorite pastors and teachers.
 He says that marriage revolves around service.
 In his book, The Meaning of Marriage, Keller suggests: